dougeby/IntuneDocs/intune/early-edition.md

 ### Scan devices with Windows Defender <!-- 1280988  1280990   -->
 You will be able to run a **Quick scan**, **Full scan**, and **Update signatures** with Windows Defender Antivirus on managed Windows 10 devices.
 From the device's overview blade, choose the action to run on the device.
 You are prompted to confirm the action before the command is sent to the device.

-**Quick scan**: A quick scan scans locations where malware registers to start, such as registry keys and known Windows startup folders.
+**Quick scan**: A quick scan looks at locations where malware registers to start, such as registry keys and known Windows startup folders.
 A quick scan takes an average of five minutes.
 Combined with the **Always-on real-time protection** setting that scans files when they are opened, closed, and whenever a user navigates to a folder, a quick scan helps provide protection from malware that might be in the system or the kernel.
 Users see the scan results on their devices when it finishes.

 **Full scan**: A full scan can be useful on devices that have encountered a malware threat to identify if there are any inactive components that require a more thorough clean-up, and is useful for running on-demand scans.
 Full scan can take an hour to run.
 Users see the scan results on their devices when it finishes.

 **Update signatures**: The update signature command updates Windows Defender Antivirus malware definitions and signatures.
 This helps ensure Windows Defender Antivirus is effective in detecting malware.
 This feature is for Windows 10 devices only, pending device internet connectivity.

 ### BitLocker device configuration <!-- 1397398 -->
 The **Windows Encryption > Base Settings** will include a new **Warning for another disk encryption** setting that lets you disable the [warning prompt](https://docs.microsoft.com/en-us/windows/client-management/mdm/bitlocker-csp#allowarningforotherdiskencryption) for other disk encryption that might be in use on the user's device.
-The warning prompt requires end-user consent before setting up BitLocker on the device and blocks BitLocker setup until confirmed by the end-user.
+The warning prompt requires user consent before setting up BitLocker on the device and blocks BitLocker setup until confirmed by the end-user.
 The new setting disables the end-user warning.

 ### Company Portal for Windows 8.1 and Windows Phone 8.1 moving to sustaining mode <!--1428681-->
 Beginning in October 2017, the Company Portal apps for Windows 8.1 and Windows Phone 8.1 will move to sustaining mode.
 This means that the apps and existing scenarios, such as enrollment and compliance, will continue to be supported for these platforms.
 These apps will continue to be available for download through existing release channels, such as the Microsoft Store.

-Once in sustaining mode, these apps will only will receive critical security updates.
+Once in sustaining mode, these apps will only receive critical security updates.
 There will be no additional updates or features released for these apps.
 For new features, we recommend that you update devices to Windows 10 or Windows 10 Mobile.

 ###  Block copy and paste between work and personal profiles in Android for Work <!-- 1098994 -->
 With this release, you are able to configure the work profile for  Android for Work to block copy and paste between work and personal apps.
 You can find this new setting in the **Device restrictions** profile for the **Android for Work** Platform in **Work profile settings**.